Stand Up Paddleboarding in Hawaii with Kids of All Ages

 A complete guide to SUP in Hawaii with kids, from toddlers riding tandem to teenagers racing across the bay, with the best calm-water spots on every island.

-Stand up paddleboarding in Hawaii is one of those activities that works for literally every age.
-I have had my toddler sitting between my feet on the board, my eight-year-old paddling alongside me on a calm morning, and my teenager racing ahead trying to prove she is faster than her brother.
-It is the rare family activity where nobody complains, and the setting could not be more beautiful.
+Stand-up paddleboarding in Hawaii is one of those activities that works for literally every age.
+I've had my toddler sitting between my feet on the board, my eight-year-old paddling alongside me on a calm morning, and my eldest racing ahead trying to prove he is faster than his brother.
+It is the rare family activity where nobody complains and the setting could not be more beautiful.

 Best Calm-Water Spots by Island